microsoft/generative-ai-for-beginners/07-building-chat-applications/README.md

 Chat applications have become integrated into our daily lives, offering more than just a means of casual conversation.
 They're integral parts of customer service, technical support, and even sophisticated advisory systems.
 It's likely that you've gotten some help from a chat application not too long ago.
 As we integrate more advanced technologies like generative AI into these platforms, the complexity increases and so does the challenges.

-Some questions we need answered are:
+Some questions we need to be answered are:

 - **Building the app**.
 How do we efficiently build and seamlessly integrate these AI-powered applications for specific use cases?
 - **Monitoring**.
 Once deployed, how can we monitor and ensure that the applications are operating at the highest level of quality, both in terms of functionality and adhering to the [six principles of responsible AI](https://www.microsoft.com/ai/responsible-ai?WT.mc_id=academic-105485-koreyst)?